thanksmister/arduino-ESP8266-connect/README.md

 # Arduino ESP8266 Connect

-This Arduino project creates a shared access point for an ESP8266 WiFi module which allows the accompanying [Android application](https://github.com/thanksmister/android-esp8266-connect) to connect and send commands.
+This Arduino project creates a shared access point using an ESP8266 WiFi module which allows an accompanying [Android application](https://github.com/thanksmister/android-esp8266-connect) to connect and send commands to control a LED light.

 # Hardware Requirements
 - [Adafruit Feather HUZZAH with ESP8266 WiFi](https://www.adafruit.com/product/2821)